3am-r/pico-muslim-prayers/MEDIUM_ARTICLE.md

 ## The Spark of an Idea

 It was during a particularly busy Ramadan when the idea hit me.
 As a Muslim developer, I found myself constantly checking my phone for prayer times, Hijri dates, and Islamic events.
-Between work meetings, family time, and the hustle of daily life, I sometimes missed prayer notifications buried in a sea of other alerts.
+Between work meetings, family time, and the hustle of daily life, I sometimes missed prayer notifications buried in a sea of other alerts more over I wanted to encourage my son to develop a habit of doing his prayers on time.

-"What if," I thought, "there was a dedicated device that did nothing but help me stay connected to my Islamic obligations?"
+"What if," I thought, "there was a dedicated device that did nothing but help me stay connected to my prayer times?"

-That simple question sparked a six-week journey that would take me deep into hardware programming, Islamic astronomical calculations, and user interface design.
-This is the story of how **Muslim Companion** came to life.
+That simple question sparked a 2 days journey with AI Help ofcoursethat would take me deep into hardware programming, Islamic astronomical calculations, and user interface design.
+This is the story of how Muslim Companion came to life.

 ## Chapter 1: The Vision Takes Shape